-A crowdfunding campaign looking to raise $23,000 to bring an exhibition of sculpted works and photographic images that details the story of an artist’s childhood trauma and sexual abuse, that she kept secret for years, is being is being launched on Monday 25 July by The Incubator Creative Hub.
+A crowdfunding campaign looking to raise $23,000 to bring The Secret Keeper (an exhibition of sculpted works and photographic images that details the story of an artist’s childhood trauma and sexual abuse that she kept secret for years) to The Incubator Creative Hub.

 Catherine Daniels became an artist when trying to write about the trauma and abuse she suffered as a child at home and at school, became too hard.
 Finding it too difficult to write about her experiences, she decided to make a sculpture to portray what she couldn’t say in words.
 The figures she went on to create formed the basis for her touring exhibition The Secret Keeper, along with photographic images by her collaborator, Esther Bunning.